SceneGate/Yarhl/docs/articles/core/getting-started/tutorial.md

 represent a file format itself.
 It's part of one.

-😎 Cool, we have our first **file format implemented!** It's time to add some code to fill these classes from the file.
+😎 Cool, we have our first **file format implemented!** It's time to add some code to fill these classes from the file `texts.bin`.

-## Deserialization: implementing binary to format
+## Converting binary data into the format

 First we will do what it's named **deserialization**: reading binary data from a file to fill a model.